ddev/ddev/docs/content/users/providers/acquia.md

 # Acquia Integration

-ddev provides integration with the [Acquia Cloud Platform](https://www.acquia.com/choosing-right-acquia-cloud-platform), which allows Acquia users to quickly download and provision a project from Acquia in a local ddev-managed environment.
+DDEV provides integration with the [Acquia Cloud Platform](https://www.acquia.com/choosing-right-acquia-cloud-platform), which allows Acquia users to quickly download and provision a project from Acquia in a local DDEV-managed environment.

-ddev's Acquia integration pulls database and files from an existing project into your local system so you can develop locally.
+DDEV’s Acquia integration pulls database and files from an existing project into your local system so you can develop locally.

 ## Acquia Quickstart

-1. Get your Acquia API token from your Account Settings->API Tokens.
+1. Get your Acquia API token from *Account Settings* → *API Tokens*.
-2. Make sure your ssh key is authorized on your Acquia account at Account Settings->SSH Keys
+2. Make sure you’ve added your SSH keyto you Acquia account in *Account Settings* → *SSH Keys*.
-3. `ddev auth ssh` (this typically needs only be done once per DDEV session, not every pull.)
+3. Run `ddev auth ssh`.
+(Typically once per DDEV session, not every pull.)
-4. Add / update the web_environment section in ~/.ddev/global_config.yaml with the API keys:
+4. In `~/.ddev/global_config.yaml`, add or update the `web_environment` section with the API keys:

    ```yaml
    web_environment: